GeekyShiva/Self-Driving-Car/SRS.md

 * Systems Safety : Vehicle will be tested in different environments to make it respond safely to software malfunctions, near crashes, near breakdowns, loss of traction and other risks.

-* Ethical Considerations : Humans have to take ethical decisions instantly several times on road, car will also be programmed to make ethical decisions in case of emmergency.
+* Ethical Considerations : Humans have to take several ethical decisions when on road.
+The car will also be programmed to make ethical decisions in case of emmergency.

 * Detection and Response : Vehicle will be able to detect and respond to other vehicles and pedestrians, animals and various objects.
-It will be able to change lanes, take turns, overtake other vehicles on the road based on the detection.
+It will be able to change lanes, take turns, overtake other vehicles on the road based on the environment.

 * Laws and Practices : Vehicle will follow laws of the location it is being operated in.
 It will be able to recognize different speed limits and traffic rules of different states and cities.
 Vehicle should be able to violate the law to avoid an accident.

-* Certifications : Any new software updates or driverless features must be submitted  and get verified from N.H.T.S.A. (for USA)
+* Certifications : Any new software updates or driverless features must be submitted and get verified from N.H.T.S.A. (for USA).

 Out of Scope